 This post is part of the series 'Roslyn Analyzers'.
 Be sure to check out the rest of the blog posts of the series!

-When creating a Roslyn analyzer, you almost always have to work with types.
-For instance, you may want to find an argument of a specific type or check if a method is declared on a specific type.
-For instance, your analyzer may need to answer the following question: What is the type of the sample in var sample = new Test();?
-Or does the Test class have a constructor with a CancellationToken parameter?
-To answer these questions, you need to understand how to work with types with Roslyn.
-That's what we'll see in this post!
+When creating a Roslyn analyzer, you almost always need to work with types.
+You may want to find an argument of a specific type, or check if a method is declared on a specific type.
+For example, your analyzer may need to answer questions like: What is the type of sample in var sample = new Test();?
+Does the Test class have a constructor with a CancellationToken parameter?
+This post covers how to work with types in Roslyn.

 #How to get a Compilation instance?

-The compilation object represents the assembly you are compiling.
-This gives you access to the code of the assembly and all the assemblies it references.
-This means you'll have access to all the types accessible by your code.
-The compilation class also exposes some methods to find some types as we'll see later.
-But first, you need to get an instance of the compilation from an analyzer.
-Here are a few possible ways depending on what your analyzer does:
+The compilation object represents the assembly being compiled.
+It gives you access to the code of the assembly and all referenced assemblies, making all accessible types available.
+The Compilation class also exposes methods for finding specific types, as covered later.
+First, you need to obtain a Compilation instance from your analyzer.
+Here are a few ways to do so, depending on what your analyzer does:

 C#